igormintz/Citree/README.md

     plot_html - creats an html file with tow plots:
         1. papers cictations tree
-        2. authors who wrote toghather
+        2. authors who wrote toghather export_csv(filename='filename') - creates a dataframe and exports it as 'filename.csv'

 ----------------------------
     example of use: